GoogleChrome/chrome-extensions-samples/api-samples/sandbox/sandbox/sandbox.md

 ## Overview

-The default packaged app Content Security Policy (CSP) value disallows the use of eval() so using a sandbox is necessary to make use of external resources for this extension.
+The default packaged app Content Security Policy (CSP) value disallows the use of `eval()` so using a sandbox is necessary to use external resources for this extension.